 Sip your way to more sleep: Some experts recommend sipping on tart cherry juice prior to sleep.
 Tart cherries have high melatonin, which is a hormone responsible for sleep.

-Eat on a schedule: By keeping a sleep and eating journal, one patient found that they had to schedule when they could consume coffee along with when they should eat toast.
+By keeping asleep and eating journal, one patient found that they had to schedule when they could consume coffee along with when they should eat toast.
 By improving their eating schedule, they began sleeping much better.

-Watch your water intake: You can’t sleep well if you’re getting up numerous times a night to urinate.
-This is typically triggered by late night drinking.
+You can’t sleep well if you’re getting up numerous times a night to urinate.
+This is typically triggered by late-night drinking.
 Whether you’re drinking water, coffee, or tea, any liquid will have to be emptied from your bladder, and the closer to bedtime you drink, the more likely you will have to wake up to relieve yourself.
 Ensure you are giving yourself adequate time between drinking fluids and falling asleep to avoid getting up at night.

 As you can see, what you eat or drink can either promote sleep or rob you of it.
 Therefore, taking a closer look at your diet and eating schedule could go a long way in improving your sleep.